ONSdigital/sdg-indicators/_goals/6_clean-water-and-sanitation.md

 ---
 title: Ensure availability and sustainable management of water and sanitation for all
-permalink: /clean-water-and-sanitation/
+short: Clean water and sanitation
-sdg_goal: 6
+sdg_goal: '6'
-colour: 00aed9
-layout: goal
+color: '#26bde2'
 ---